ricn/ricn.github.io/_drafts/reactjs-and-rails.markdown

   attributes :id, :comment, :author end
 {% endhighlight %}

-Now that we have our comment resource and serializer.

 Now we can create the comments api controller.
 The actions here are pretty standard: